abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 ```
 $ kubectl get pvc
 ```
-The `pvc-sc-example` should be bound to the `pv-sc-example` volume.
+The `pvc-sc-example` should be bound to the `pv-sc-example` Volume.
 It consumed the PV with the corresponding `storageClassName`.

 9) Delete both PVCs.